Arthrofibrosis after Knee Replacement – Symptoms and Signs:

 The leg may feel shorter (limb length discrepancy) due to the flexion contracture.
 This can cause hip pain on the same side, knee pain on the opposite side, ankle equinus (heal pulled up) with low back pain and sacro-iliac joint pain.
-This leads to difficulty in standing, difficulty in walking, altered walking pattern (altered gait), flexed-knee gait (walking with a bent knee) with hunched over / crouched walking and profound limp.
-In addition, knee flexion contracture leads to limb length discrepancy which in turn leads to ankle equinus (heal pulled up).
-This leads to difficulty in putting foot flat on the ground and walking on the ball of foot.
+This leads to difficulty in standing, difficulty in walking, altered walking pattern (altered gait), flexed-knee gait (walking with a bent knee) with hunched over / crouched gait and profound limp.
+Ankle equinus can lead to difficulty in putting foot flat on the ground and walking on the ball of foot.
 This may necessitate orthopedic shoes.